top of page

 Unlucky Gal: Why I Had to Tell Jane Doe's Story

-by Susan Charlotte
+An Essay by Susan Charlotte

 "I've had the misfortune of being raped twice, once in the park and again in the media."